Menu

 What you should be aware of…

-Not all life insurance policies for runners will be suitable as there needs to be a degree of flexibility.
-People who run may do it because it’s their preferred activity, but for others, they may be running as part of training for other sports, such as skiing.
+Not all life insurance policies for runners will be suitable, as there needs to be a degree of flexibility.
+Some people run because it’s their preferred activity, but others run as part of training for other sports, such as skiing.

 For athletes who participate in Triathlons and other more challenging sports events, runners life insurance may not be appropriate, but an insurance policy for athletes.